immutables/immutables.github.io/json.md

 Sometimes there is a need to marshal/unmarshal some custom-made or third-party immutable objects as part of object with `@GenerateImmutable` and `@GenerateMarshaler` annotations.
-Our unique approach it to use static routines with special signatures and use `javac` to resolve corresponding, most specific overload.
+Our unique approach it to use static routines with special signatures and use java compiler to resolve most specific overload.

 ```java
 // Signature to unmarshal instance of T